 - Risk – Service Level Agreements, regulatory compliance, licensing, security, back-ups, redundancy plans… companies often build requirements specific to the problem but gloss over issues that can derail their efforts in implementing a solution.

 - Differentiation – If you have a definitive advantage versus your competitors, it should absolutely be included in these requirements so that it’s prioritized by your prospect.
 Companies often lose or win an opportunity based on a single issue.

 Wherever people are seeking a solution, your business must be present.
 If that’s search results for specific keywords, you must be ranked.
 If that’s industry publications, you must have a presence.
 If people research and find solutions through an influencer, that influencer should be aware of your capabilities.
 And… if people research your reputation online, there must be a trail of recommendations, reviews, and resources that provide those prospects that you’re the best option they have.

 - Authority – Are you present across all paid, earned, shared, and owned media?
-Whether it's a search of YouTube of the problem, an analyst report on your industry, or an ad running on an industry publication… are you present?
+Whether it’s a search on YouTube of the problem, an analyst report on your industry, or an ad running on an industry publication… are you present?

 - Recognition – Have you been recognized by third parties for certifications, awards, thought leadership articles, etc?
 All industry recognition provides potential buyers with confidence and trust as they evaluate suppliers.

 - Reputation – Are you actively monitoring and responding to social mentions, ratings, and reviews of your products and services online?
 If you’re not and your competitors are, it appears that their organization is much more responsive… even if the review is negative!